BOTO-Coin/website/README.md

 # BOTO Coin FrontEnd

-The Brazilian Token designed to save the Amazonia
+The Brazilian token designed to raise funds to help the Amazonia